Canon 6D Mark II vs Panasonic TZ100

 It is notable that the 6D Mark II has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Panasonic TZ100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.